Broken City

 Broken City is a 2013 American crime thriller film directed by Allen Hughes and written by Brian Tucker.
 Mark Wahlberg stars as a police officer turned private investigator and Russell Crowe as the mayor of New York City who hires the private detective to investigate his wife.
 It is supported by Catherine Zeta-Jones, Barry Pepper, Kyle Chandler, Natalie Martinez, and Jeffrey Wright.

 This is Hughes' first solo feature film directing effort; in previous productions he collaborated with his twin brother Albert.
 Under a partnership between Emmett/Furla Films and Regency Enterprises, he began production in 2011 in New York City and Louisiana.

-Broken City was released in theaters on January 18, 2013.
-It received negative reviews from critics and was a box-office bomb, grossing only $35 million against its $35-57 million production budget.
+Broken City was released in theaters on January 18, 2013 by 20th Century Fox in the United States and by Inferno Distribution in other territories.
+It received negative reviews from critics and was a box-office bomb, grossing only $35 million against its $35–57 million production budget.